Here are some tips on how to choose strong, healthy dragon fruit cuttings:

 - The color of the branch

-Let's try comparing these two branches of the same Red H14 variety.
+Comparing these two branches of the same Red H14 variety as an example:

 In box 1 in the pic below, the branch on the right has a much bigger core than the left one.
 It's even a bit harder and somewhat more woody.

-In box 2, the right branch has some remnants of the sub-branches.
+In box 2, the right branch has some remaining of the sub-branches.
 These may be where the branch has shot out flowers and fruits.
 They are also quite woody.

 Share or pin this post!